farazchow/DraftDiff/README.md

 # Current Bugs
 - Bet Message double sending when I am the one playing
 - Race condition when multiple people start a game at the same time
-- Change daily reward to be a timeout polling instead of waiting for them to leave vc